hashicorp-services/tfm/site/docs/index.md

       --autoapprove     Auto Approve the tfm run. --autoapprove=true . false by default --config string   Config file, can be used to store common flags, (default is ./.tfm.hcl).
   -h, --help            help for tfm
-  -v, --version         version for tfm
+      --json            Print outputs in JSON (Projects and Workspaces Only) -v, --version         version for tfm

 Use "tfm [command] --help" for more information about a command.